Scientific Name

 Repotting: H. barbata will benefit from fresh potting soil every 2 or 3 years.
 Repot your plant in spring, just before the growing season.
 Pick a container with drainage holes.

-Propagation: The best way to propagate this succulent is from stem cuttings.
+Propagation: The best way to propagate this succulent is by stem cuttings.
 Take cuttings during the growing season to ensure good rooting.
 H. barbata is also easy to grow from seeds.
 Sow the seeds in spring.

 Learn more at How to Grow and Care for Huernia.